Columbia State Film Crew Excels with Student-Led Films - NewsBreak

 Columbia State Film Crew Excels with Student-Led Films

-The Columbia State Community College Film Crew Technology program’s short film, “Annie’s Voice,” finished the film festival circuit just in time for their latest film, “The Neighborhood Milkman,” to wrap production.
+Columbia State Community College's Film Crew Technology program’s short film, “Annie’s Voice,” finished its film festival circuit just in time for its latest film, “The Neighborhood Milkman,” to wrap production.

+“For all productions film crew produces, it’s important to have the students do all the key positions,” said David Smith, Columbia State program director of FCT and professor of film.

-After multiple postponements due to the COVID-19 pandemic, filming finally wrapped in October 2020.
-The film was accepted through official selection at seven film festivals.
-At the Rome International Film Festival, it received the Special Jury Award for Music Composition and also won Best Music Composition at the South Georgia Film Festival.
+After multiple postponements due to COVID-19, filming finally wrapped in October 2020.
+The film was accepted through official selection at seven film festivals, including the Rome International Film Festival, where it received the Special Jury Award for Music Composition and also won Best Music Composition at the South Georgia Film Festival.

 The FCT program has returned to a sense of normalcy again with the completion of its film “The Neighborhood Milkman.”
 Directed by student Liam Mullen, the film follows a young boy who, after the death of his parents, grows up to be the neighborhood milkman, only to repeat the tragedy of his youth.
 One month after the final edit, the film was already accepted into two film festivals.